d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 0.1.2
 ```

-The first thing I had to do was to cover the very basic first requirement: remove a list of AMI ids with their snaphots:
+The first thing I had to do was to cover my first requirement: remove a list of AMI ids and their snaphots:

 ```bash
 amicleaner --from-ids ami-12345678 ami-23456789
 ```

-Well, it does more than that.
-Here's the list of all the features included in this project at this time:
+It actually does a bit more than that, at of today it allows:

 * Removing a list of images and associated snaphots
 * Mapping AMIs:
   * Using names
   * Using tags
 * Filtering AMIs:
-  * being used by running instances.
+  * used by running instances
-  * from autoscaling groups (launch configurations) with desired capacity set to 0.
+  * from autoscaling groups (launch configurations) with a desired capacity set to 0
-  * from launch configurations detached from autoscaling groups.
+  * from launch configurations detached from autoscaling groups
 * Specifying how many AMIs you want to keep
 * Cleaning orphan snapshots
 * A bit of reporting